whataboutpets/minimal-mistakes/_posts/cats/2017-05-20-best-anti-allergy-wipes-for-cats.md

 ![image-left](/assets/images/cats/earthbath-all-natural-cat-wipes.jpg){: .align-left}

-Earthbath All Natural Cat Wipes help to easily wipe away dander, dirt and other potential allergens in your furred friend's coat.
+Earthbath All Natural Cat Wipes help to easily wipe away litter dust, dander, dirt and other potential allergens in your furred friend's coat.

 The wipes do not contain added fragrances, as a result, they are **basically odorless**.
 In addition, they do not contain parabens, phosphates or phthalates.
 They are safe for daily use and any residue left behind is completely safe and will not harm your cat.